๐Ÿ“šDocumentationโ†’Security Guide

 SDK Authentication Methods

-The Vaultrice SDK supports two flexible authentication methods to fit your application's architecture and security model.
+Vaultrice supports flexible authentication to fit different architectures and security requirements.

 Choose the method that matches your risk profile and infrastructure.